-Hognose snakes are also more visually-dependent than other snakes, so you may need to simulate “livelike movement” (just wiggling it around will do) before the snake will strike.
+Hognose snakes are more visually-dependent than some other snakes, so you may need to simulate “livelike movement” (just wiggling it around will do) before the snake will strike.

-Hognose snakes will strike at prey from any direction, so offer prey from silicone-tipped tongs or tweezers.
+Hognose snakes will strike at prey from any direction, so offer prey from long, soft-tipped tweezers.
 Using your hands puts you at risk of getting bitten by your snake — not a big deal with hognoses, but not pleasant, either.
 Don’t handle your hognose for 24-48 hours after feeding, or else it may regurgitate.